An ndéanann Airbnb seiceálacha cúlra ar bhaill?

 Even where we have the necessary information, these checks only work where the users have accurately given us their full, correct legal name and date of birth.
 Likewise, we cannot guarantee that users who provided us full information gave us information that is accurate or belongs to them.

-While we aim to refresh these checks periodically for active users, we may conduct these checks only once per user, and a check may have been conducted months before your interaction with the user.
+While we have a process for periodically reviewing criminal records of active US users, we may conduct a background check only once per user, and a check may have been conducted months before your interaction with the user.

 In addition, for users who live in the United States, we do not always check every state and county courthouse records and other criminal registries or other public databases (such as but not limited to Moving Violation Reports (MVRs) and Driving Records).
 It's important to know that the criminal record information searched and reported for each type of check varies by state, and sometimes county, due to variations in state laws and state and county criminal record reporting systems.